New York City Subway map: Later changes to Tauranac/Hertz map

 Initially, there was only an English-language version of the map.
 In 1991, a multilingual version of the map was printed in six languages commonly used by tourists: English, Spanish, French, German, Italian, and Japanese.
 Additionally, Staten Island was initially not shown on the map except for a small corner inset.
 In 1998, a map of the Staten Island Railway was added to that inset.
 That year, the map was digitized so that it could be edited via computer: in this edition, incongruous small details were removed or revised.
-Despite the revisions made to the 1998 map, several errors persisted through the 21st century: for instance, the intersection of Broadway and West End Avenue in the Upper West Side was depicted as being several blocks away from its true location.
+Despite the revisions made to the 1998 map, several errors persisted through the 21st century: for instance, the intersection of Broadway and West End Avenue on the Upper West Side was depicted as being several blocks away from its true location.
 A special-edition map was released in 2004 to mark the restoration of service on the Manhattan Bridge following the conclusion of the Manhattan Bridge subway closures, which had required construction on the bridge's subway tracks for 18 years.

-The latest major revision to the official subway map, which took effect on June 27, 2010, makes Manhattan bigger and Staten Island smaller.
+The latest major revision to the official Tauranac map, which took effect on June 27, 2010, made Manhattan bigger and Staten Island smaller.
 Several smaller streets were also removed.
 A late night-only version of the map was introduced on January 30, 2012.

-Current map
+Characteristics

-The current official map of the subway system, based on the Tauranac redesign, incorporates a complex cartography to explain the subway's nomenclature.
+The official version of the map, based on the Tauranac redesign, incorporated a complex cartography to explain the subway's nomenclature.
 Different services that share a "trunk line" were assigned the same color; the trunk lines comprised all of the main lines within lower and midtown Manhattan, as well as the IND Crosstown Line, a trunk line that does not go into Manhattan.
 Express services were denoted with a separate stroke that bypassed all of the local stops.
 Transfers between stations were denoted by a thinner black stroke.

-The official map is not geographically accurate due to the complexity of the system.
-For example, since Lower Manhattan and Downtown Brooklyn contain high densities of subway stations, these areas are shown as larger than they actually are.
-Likewise, Staten Island is shown in an inset because it does not have any subway stations, only the Staten Island Railway.
-Nevertheless, the map is known to help tourists navigate the city, as major city streets are shown alongside the subway stations serving them.
+The Tauranac map was not geographically accurate due to the complexity of the system.
+For example, since Lower Manhattan and Downtown Brooklyn contain high densities of subway stations, these areas were depicted on the map as being larger than they actually are.
+Likewise, Staten Island was shown in an inset because it does not have any subway stations, only the Staten Island Railway.
+Nevertheless, the map was known to help tourists navigate the city, as major city streets were shown alongside the subway stations serving them.

-The New York City Subway map is an anomaly among subway maps around the world, in that it shows city streets, parks, and neighborhoods juxtaposed among curved subway lines, whereas other subway maps (like the London Underground map) do not show such aboveground features and show subway lines as straight and at 45- or 90-degree angles.
-However, only ten buildings are actually shown on the map: four are in Staten Island, while a fifth is the New York Transit Museum in Brooklyn.
-The current map, significantly changed from Tauranac's original redesign, uses over 20 font styles.
+The Tauranac map was an anomaly among subway maps around the world, in that it showed city streets, parks, and neighborhoods juxtaposed among curved subway lines, whereas other subway maps (like the London Underground map) do not show such aboveground features and show subway lines as straight and at 45- or 90-degree angles.
+However, only ten buildings were actually shown on the map: four were in Staten Island, while a fifth was the New York Transit Museum in Brooklyn.
+By the 21st century, the map, significantly changed from Tauranac's original redesign, used over 20 font styles.